 try to eat at someone's house afterward and enjoy each other's company

-Adventure Paddle is held the second Sunday in June.You
+Adventure Paddle is held the second Saturday in June with the following day as an alternate for bad weather.You

 may attend the event as a participant or volunteer to help with the